tulika105/Evaluating-RAG-with-RAGAS/README.md

 # RAG Pipeline Evaluation using RAGAS
 This project implements and evaluates a Retrieval-Augmented Generation (RAG) pipeline using the RAGAS evaluation framework.

-The system performs component-level evaluation of both:
- - Retriever
- - Generator
-using structured metrics to assess retrieval quality, grounding, and semantic correctness.
+The system performs component-level evaluation of both Retriever and Generator using structured metrics to assess retrieval quality, grounding, and semantic correctness.